michellmbogo/elegant-styles/README.md

 -Secure Ticket Purchase: A streamlined process for booking tickets with a single click.

-Responsive Design: Fully optimized for desktop, tablet, and mobile devices.
+-Responsive Design: Fully optimized for desktop, tablet, and mobile devices.

 ## Installation
 1. **Clone the repository**